BimberLab/BimberLab.github.io/README.md

 - Other notable modules:
     - OpenLdapSync: This is a standalone module that allows a LabKey Server instance to automatically sync user and/groups with an LDAP Server.
 LabKey offers a [premium (not free or open source) feature to sync groups](https://www.labkey.org/Documentation/wiki-page.view?name=LDAP_sync).
 This feature was actually created in 2018 by cloning our code.

-## R Packages

-- [cellhashR](https://bimberlab.github.io/cellhashR/): This is an R package designed to work with cell hashing and CITE-seq data.
-It can be used for QC of the raw data, as well as generation of cell hashing calls.
-- [RIRA](https://bimberlab.github.io/RIRA/): The Rhesus Immunome Reference Atlas (RIRA) is a multi-tissue single-cell reference atlas.
-The RIRA R package contains helpers to download the raw data, along with functions to assist with scoring of immune cell type and state.
-- [geneSetViz](https://github.com/BimberLab/geneSetVis): This is a R package / Shiny application designed to help interpret set of genes, such as those obtained from RNA-seq experiments.
-It allows the user to query a given set of genes against many reference sets and pathway tools from a single portal.

 ## External Contributions